Home

 • Exercise in ways which are appropriate for your age and body type.
 People who are younger or have a solid, sturdy build may require more strenuous exercise for optimum health.
 People who are older, or who have a more delicate or frail build may thrive on slower, gentler exercise routines.

-• Regardless of your age or body type, if you are out of shape, start slowly and build up gradually.
-Be patient.
+• Be patient.
+Regardless of your age or body type, if you are out of shape, start slowly and build up gradually.
 Be content to progress at a moderate, safe pace.
 If you have prior injuries, or a medical condition, consult with you doctor, health care practitioner or a good physical therapist.

 • For greatest exercise benefits many experts recommend a few minutes of gentle warm up activity followed by more rigorous challenging exercise, followed by a slower, gentler period of cool down activity.
 The warm up period helps to avoid strain and injury.
 The cool down period helps to minimize muscle soreness afterward.